 Recommended: What Is Hydroseeding and How to Do It Yourself

-While sod saves you a lot of headache, hydroseeding/seeding is a typical example of “with big cost savings comes a trade-off”.
+While sod saves you a lot of headaches, hydroseeding/seeding is a typical example of “with big cost savings comes a trade-off”.

 What Is Sod?

 Or as I like to call it, “Instant Lawn”.
 The most attractive thing about this method is the instantaneous result, which makes it the number one option for most customers.